The number of particles in activated random walk on the complete graph: Transition probabilities for the particle count chain

-where $0\leq k\leq x-y$. \end{lemma} \begin{proof} We call a vertex hosting one (or more during updates) active particle an `A-vertex', a vertex hosting an S-particle an `S-vertex', and a vertex hosting at least one particle a `filled vertex'.
+\end{lemma} \begin{proof} We call a vertex hosting one (or more during updates) active particle an `A-vertex', a vertex hosting an S-particle an `S-vertex', and a vertex hosting at least one particle a `filled vertex'.
 The `sleeping set' is the set of S-vertices in $\mathring{V}_{N+1}$ (at a given time $t$).

-\textit{Deriviation of the formula for $\Pi_k^{(0)}(x,y)$.} An active particle is drawn uniformly at random.
+\textit{Derivation of the formula for $\Pi_k^{(0)}(x,y)$.} An active particle is drawn uniformly at random.
 We move the particle until it either reaches one empty vertex or it reaches the boundary $\partial V_{N+1}$.
 The event defining $\Pi_k^{0}(x,y)$ occurs if and only if the A-particle visits $k$ distinct sites of the sleeping set at least once and, after that, reaches an empty site rather than reaching the boundary.
-We now compute the probability of this event. \begin{enumerate}[(1)] \item \textit{Probability that the moving particle hits one vertex of the sleeping set.} First, the probability that the A-particle reaches one vertex before reaching the boundary or an empty vertex is
+We now compute the probability of this event. \begin{enumerate}[label=(\arabic*)] \item \textit{Probability that the moving particle hits one vertex of the sleeping set.} First, the probability that the A-particle reaches one vertex {with a sleeping particle} before reaching the boundary or an empty vertex is

 This expression is the sum of two terms: The first term is the probability that the moving particle jumps immediately to the sleeping set,

 the second term is the probability that it first jumps to one or more A-vertices and, after that, it jumps to the sleeping set rather than reaching the boundary or an empty vertex